tmustafiz/VSCodeToolBridger/README.md

 ## Domain Adaptation

-The extension automatically adapts to different domains based on your requests:
+The `@toolsAgent` participant automatically adapts to different domains based on your requests and available tools:

 - **Database**: Becomes a database expert when you ask about schemas, queries, or data
 - **File System**: Adapts to file operations when you mention files or directories